Nanaue9/A07-Medical-Debt-Default-Risk-Analysis.ipynb/README.md

 Yanxu(Adam) Yang, Yucheng He, Jacob Rose, Kayla Candice Huang, Sanjal Atul Desai, Victoria Carlsten

-These team members collaborated to collect, preprocess, analyze, and interpret the data, leveraging their diverse expertise to deliver a thorough and insightful analysis of medical debt trends and their underlying causes.

 By systematically addressing the complexities of medical debt through data-driven analysis, this project aims to contribute valuable insights that can shape future healthcare policies and financial support mechanisms, ultimately fostering a more equitable and financially secure healthcare environment for all Americans.